SiaFoundation/siad/doc/api/HostDB.md

       // Total amount of time the host has been online.
       "historicuptime": 41634520900246576,

       // List of IP subnet masks used by the host.
-For IPv4 the /24 subnet mask is used.
+For IPv4 the /24 and for IPv6 the /54 subnet mask
+      // is used.
+A host can have either one IPv4 or one IPv6 subnet or one of each.
+E.g. these
+      // lists are valid: [ "IPv4" ], [ "IPv6" ] or [ "IPv4", "IPv6" ].
+The following lists are
+      // invalid: [ "IPv4", "IPv4" ], [ "IPv4", "IPv6", "IPv6" ].
+Hosts with an invalid list are ignored.
       "ipnets": [
         "1.2.3.0",
         "2.1.3.0"